Metawisdom of the Crowd: Experimental Evidence of Crowd Accuracy Through Diverse Choices of Decision Aids: Discussion and Conclusion

-The potential for a crowd with randomized treatments to have a group error of zero raises the related question of whether the metawisdom we observed depends on the presence of aids that harm accuracy and whose presence contributed to the error in the crowd with randomized exposures to aids, $C_{random}$.
-In both experiments, participants chose the aid with the lowest group accuracy at a lower frequency than random (\emph{components} aid in Study 1 and \emph{scale} aid in Study 2) and this was an important source of improvements in group accuracy.
-Accordingly, a possible explanation of the observed metawisdom is simply that many participants avoided the aid that contributed most to the error in the randomized crowd treatment.
+The potential of a crowd with equal assignment to aids having zero group error raises the related question of whether the metawisdom we observed depends on the presence of aids that harm accuracy and whose presence contributed to the error in the crowd with Assignment to aids.
+In all experiments, participants chose the aid with the lowest group accuracy at a lower frequency than random (\emph{scale} aid in Study 1 and Study 3, and \emph{components} aid in Study 2), and this was an important source of improvement in group accuracy.
+Accordingly, a possible explanation of the observed metawisdom is that many participants avoided the aid that contributed most to the error in the Assigned condition.
 Is the availability of aids that harm accuracy necessary for a group to exhibit metawisdom?
-While the logic of avoiding inaccurate aids would an excellent and intuitive example of metawisdom, we in fact observed a more complex dynamic.
-In both experiments, the crowd members often failed to use the \emph{most} accurate aids as well.
-In fact, in Study 1, fewer individuals chose to view the most accurate aid than did the most inaccurate.
-So while avoiding the most inaccurate aid will decrease individual error and predictive diversity, we also saw an increase in individual errors and predictive diversity originating from other aspects of the collective choice of aids.
+While the logic of avoiding inaccurate aids would be a powerful and intuitive example of metawisdom, we observed a more complex dynamic.
+In the experiments, the crowd members often failed to use the \emph{most} accurate aids as well.
+In fact, in Study 2, fewer individuals chose to view the most accurate aid than did the most inaccurate.
+So while avoiding the most inaccurate aid will decrease individual error and predictive diversity, we also observed an increase in individual errors and predictive diversity originating from other aspects of the collective choice of aids.